VisualFP/docs/SA/design_concept/content/introduction/goals.typ

 Due to the time-constraints of this project, the goals deviate from the initial task description in @appendix_task_description.
 While support for experienced programmers who want to view their code in a visual context is included in @functional_requirements, interoperability with Haskell isn't a goal for this project.
-In addition, the PoC is treated as a sample application to prove that the design concept works and not necessarily as a starting point for full implementation of the VisualFP application.
+In addition, the PoC is treated as a sample application to prove that the design concept works and not necessarily as a starting point for fully implementing the VisualFP application.

 The core functionality of VisualFP will be implemented in a #ac("PoC") to prove the feasibility of the design.